beckym223/manual_work/E6_long_edited.md

 other than (x, y).
 It can be shown that there is no way of going from individual prefer- ences to social choice satisfying these
-15The pioneering work on choice-functional formu- lations came from Hansson (1968, 1969), Thomas Schwartz (1972, 1985), Fishburn (1973), and Plott (1973).
-Mark Aizerman and his colleagues at the Insti- tute of Control Sciences in Moscow provided a series of penetrating investigations of the general choice- functional features of moving from individual-choice functions to social-choice functions (see Aizerman, 1985; Aizerman and Fuad Aleskerov, 1986).
-On related matters see also Aizerman and A. V. Malishevski (1981).
-16A sequence of contributions on this and related issues has come from Plott, Fishburn, Hansson, Donald Campbell, Bordes, Blair, Kelly, Suzumura, Deb, R. R.
-Parks, John Ferejohn, D. M. Grether, Kelsey, V. Deni- colo, and Yasumi Matsumoto, among others.
-For gen- eral overviews and critiques, see Blair et al. (1976), Suzumura (1983), and Sen (1986a).
-17See also Buchanan and Tullock (1962).

 ### ---Economics-1995-0-08.txt---